flatcar/Flatcar/README.md

     *   [Updating directly from CoreOS Container Linux](https://docs.flatcar-linux.org/os/update-from-container-linux/)

+Flatcar Container Linux would not be possible without the support of our [sponsors](#Sponsors).

 ## Release process

 Flatcar Container Linux follows an Alpha-Beta-Stable release process.
 New features and major version upgrades will enter the Alpha channel for initial testing, then transition to Beta, before landing in Stable.